chriskmnds/blackjack-webapp/README.md

 ### What to expect

-Below is a screenshot of the application with *3* users connected.
+Below is a screenshot of the application with three users connected.

 ![game screenshot](./game-screenshot.png)